jmerdich/django-natural-duration/README.md

  - Python 2.7, 3.4, or PyPy (should work with 3.3, but I haven't tested it)

 ## Usage
-1. Add `natural_duration` to your INSTALLED\_APPS
-2. Insert a field into a form somewhere
+Insert a `NaturalDurationField` into a form somewhere.
+The `human_values` kwarg  tells whether to render initial values in a nice, humanized fashion (2 days and 30 minutes) or the usual django fashion (2 00:30:00).
+At no point is precision lost when resaved.

 ## Other Notes
 (c) Jake Merdich, 2015, released under New BSD license.